netgen/local-development-setup/php/README.md

 versions in packages namespaced with version number, for example `php@7.3`.

-Officially unsupported PHP packages are not available in official formula repository ("tap" in `brew` lingo) for reasons unbeknown.
+Officially unsupported PHP packages are not available in official formula repository ("tap" in `brew` lingo).
 However, they are still provided in some 3rd party *taps*, and it's possible to install them from there.

 **Note**: You don't have to install all following PHP versions.
 Install only those you really need, and in case you need another one, return to this page